DODO-unique/Pyferno/universal/low-level/hashtables.md

-But this somewhere in the dictionaries or the sets to be sure.
+Put this somewhere in the dictionaries or the sets to be sure.
 Or both, don't mind

 This hashing is not cryptography hashing, remember that.